ElectroBlocks/C2/Introduction-to-Electroblocks/English

 Author: Pratik Bhosle

-Keywords: Electroblocks, Arduino, block coding, sensors, LED, RGB LED, video tutorial.
+Keywords: Electroblocks, Arduino, block coding, sensors, LED, RGB LED, spoken tutorial, video tutorial.

 Visual Cue Narration